misterhat/thaletas/README.md

 ### CLI
 Find a track and save it to `out.mp3`:

-    $ thaletas happiness is a warm gun -a 'the beatles' > out.mp3
+    $ thaletas "the beatles" "happiness is a warm gun" > out.mp3

 Find a track, save it and stream it as it downloads: